enasequence/ena-browser-documentation/browser/search/advanced.rst

 - For large downloads you may wish to change the default download location of your browser.
   The methods for how to do this are browser specific.

+- You can also download files from ENA using `enaBrowserTools <https://github.com/enasequence/enaBrowserTools>`_.